Valeria Silva '90

 Valeria Silva graduated summa cum laude and quickly found her niche in Twin Cities education circles - teaching and helping improve achievement rates for immigrant and special-needs students.

-St. Paul superintendent Valeria Silva '90 came to the United States from Chile a quarter-century ago speaking little English.
+Former St. Paul superintendent Valeria Silva '90 came to the United States from Chile a quarter-century ago speaking little English.

-Today, she directs the state's second-largest school district with 85 schools and programs that educate more than 39,000 students and employ nearly 5,400 staff.
+She directed the state's second-largest school district with 85 schools and programs that educate more than 39,000 students and employ nearly 5,400 staff.
 View her superintendent's webpage.

 "I came here on the coldest day - it was below zero," Silva recalls.
 But her desire to learn English was stronger than her desire to return to a warmer climate.